THE THREE WORKS OF GRACE

 but if it bears thorns and briars [neglectful Christians], it is rejected and near to being cursed, whose end is to be burned.
 (Hebrews 6:7,8)

-It is a sad commentary on current Christian scholarship that no footnotes of the Bible editions we have read recognize that the sixth chapter of the Book of Hebrews is referring to backsliding Christians.
-The internal evidence of the text of the Book of Hebrews is clear that the believers being addressed were experienced believers who were not pressing forward in Christ but were beginning to neglect their salvation.
+It is a sad commentary on current Christian scholarship that no footnotes of the Bible editions we have read recognize that the sixth chapter of the book of Hebrews is referring to backsliding Christians.
+The internal evidence of the text of the book of Hebrews is clear that the believers being addressed were experienced believers who were not pressing forward in Christ but were beginning to neglect their salvation.
 They were in danger of dying in the wilderness, so to speak.

-Many of today’s preachers and teachers apparently are unwilling to face the numerous exhortations of the New Testament concerning righteous behavior, to present clearly the dire warnings of the Lord and His Apostles addressed to the “lazy slave.”
-This can be nothing else than the influence of the philosophy of Humanism—the love of man for himself instead of for God.
+Many of today’s preachers and teachers apparently are unwilling to face the numerous exhortations of the New Testament concerning righteous behavior, to present clearly the dire warnings of the Lord and His apostles addressed to the “lazy slave.”
+This can be nothing else than the influence of the philosophy of Humanism — the love of man for himself instead of for God.
 Satan is behind much of the contemporary preaching of “God’s love.”

-The warnings in the Gospels and the Epistles—in fact throughout the entire Scriptures for the most part—are not addressed to the Gentile nations (although some are) but to the Lord’s elect, His chosen people, both physical Israel and Christians.
+The warnings in the Gospels and the epistles — in fact throughout the entire Scriptures for the most part — are not addressed to the Gentile nations (although some are) but to the Lord’s elect, His chosen people, both physical Israel and Christians.

 We invite the reader to consider a change in his understanding of salvation as being a ticket for admission to another place, to a change of his personality into the image that God has planned for him.
 Our present generation of Christians may be so imbued with the traditional concept of the ticket to Heaven that such revolutionary change in thinking is impossible.
 Perhaps we must look toward today’s children as being the ones who will cross Jordan, who will move forward into the rest of God.